SergiyKochenko/real-time-chat-app-2/README.md

 ### Acknowledgements

-* Thanks to the creators of React, Tailwind CSS, and DaisyUI for their amazing tools.
+* Thanks to the creators of React, Tailwind CSS, DaisyUI, and Zustand for their amazing tools.

 ---